deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Nope, and that’s what made the Corti decide Nightmare deserves a thirteen and Mother Earth only got a twelve.
 But what makes her *way* nastier is the *diseases*."
 Julian nodded.
 “Cut yourself on Earth, and you’d better sterilize that wound in case you get a staph infection or something.
 Sometimes, you can sterilize it and get an infection anyway.
 You gotta boil the water, cook the meat, keep yourself wrapped up warm…”

 He took another sip of water, and a thought seemed to occur to him as he was swallowing.
 "Hell, do you know how much disease avoidance and control is built into EVERYONE’s daily lives?
 Like, we don’t even notice it!
 Fuck, there’s a whole aisle in the supermarkets for soap, and another one for scrubbing the bacteria out of your mouth that’d eat your teeth otherwise.
-Then there’s the one for household cleaning products, bleach, mold killer, the fact that every single food item in that store has an expiry date, the soap and sinks for people to wash their hands in the bathroom, the tissues for covering your mouth and blowing your nose, bug spray and zappers because insects are a disease vector...
-Hell, there’s a whole industry and market sector in scented soaps because we have to scrub ourselves everyday or else stink of bacterial action in our skin, so we may as well put some perfume in there so we can wind up smelling pretty afterwards…"
+Then there’s the one for household cleaning products, bleach, mold killer, the fact that every single food item in that store has an expiry date, the soap and sinks for people to wash their hands in the bathroom, the tissues for covering your mouth and blowing your nose, bug spray and zappers because insects are a disease vector...Hell, there’s a whole industry and market sector in scented soaps because we have to scrub ourselves everyday or else stink of bacterial action in our skin, so we may as well put some perfume in there so we can wind up smelling pretty afterwards…"

 "Don’t forget the pharmacy."
 Kevin pointed out.